A Polyakov formula for sectors: Geometric and analytic settings

 \subsection{The determinant and Polyakov's formula}

 Let us describe briefly the classical deduction of Polyakov's formula, since we will use the same argument.
 Let $(M,g)$ be a smooth Riemannian surface with or without boundary.
-If $\pa M \neq \emptyset$, we consider the Dirichlet extension of the Laplacian, in which case $\Ker(\Delta_g)=\{0\}$.
-If $\pa M = \emptyset$, the Laplacian on $M$ associated to the metric $g$ is essentially self-adjoint and has non-trivial kernel.
-Since we want to simplify the exposition of the deduction of Polyakov's formula we keep all terms that may appear even if in some cases some terms may vanish.
+If $\pa M \neq \emptyset$, we consider the Dirichlet boundary condition, in which case $\Ker(\Delta_g)=\{0\}$.

 Let $H_g(t, z, z')$ denote the heat kernel associated to $\Delta_g$.
 It is the fundamental solution to the heat equation on $M$

 The heat operator, $e^{-t\Delta_g}$ for $t>0$, is trace class, and the trace is given by